anntranhuu/usa-house-prices/README.md

 ## 📊 Project Overview

 This project investigates key factors influencing housing prices in Baton Rouge, Louisiana, using a dataset of 856 properties collected in 2005.
-The analysis includes data exploration, statistical testing, and predictive modeling using **simple** and **multiple linear regression** techniques.
-It was completed as part of my MSc in Applied Data Science and emphasises real-world statistical modeling, interpretation, and communication of insights.
+The analysis includes data exploration, statistical testing, and predictive modelling using **simple** and **multiple linear regression** techniques.
+It was completed as part of my MSc in Applied Data Science and emphasises real-world statistical modelling, interpretation, and communication of insights.

 ---